awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 3. Test the container

-***Testing is optional.
+***Testing is optional -- BUT RECOMMENDED.
 If you're happy with the container, you can proceed to package and deploy.***

 (Optionally), if you built the image on a different system than your Greengrass core, transfer the image to the target machine.